These fluffy chocolate chip muffins are so soft and taste like they came from the bakery! Recipe makes 1 dozen muffins.

 - Preheat oven to 400 degrees F. Spray a muffin pan with nonstick spray.

-- In a mixing bowl stir together flour, sugars, baking powder and salt.
+- In a mixing bowl stir together flour, sugar, brown sugar, baking powder and salt.

 - In a separate bowl stir together milk, butter, eggs, vanilla, lemon juice and vegetable oil.

-- Add wet mixture into dry mixture and stir until combined.
+- Add milk mixture into the flour mixture and stir until combined.

 - Add in chocolate chips and gently mix to equally distribute them.